ejs94/Automation_Boring_Stuff/README.md

-# Automation_Boring_Stuff
+# Automation Boring Stuff with Python
- Udemy Course
+## Udemy Course

-# Regex Example: Find all email and phone number from a clipboard of a PDF.
+* Regex Example: Find all email and phone number from a clipboard of a PDF.